-All requests to have a Support Animal in College Housing must be approved by Disability Services before the animal comes to campus.
+All requests to have a Service/Support Animal in College Housing must be approved by Disability Services before the animal comes to campus.
 Incoming students should receive confirmation of placement in Residence Life and Housing before making the request.
-Existing residents must submit requests at least four weeks prior to the date the animal is expected to be in the residence hall, if the student knows they will make a support animal request.
+Existing residents must submit requests at least four weeks prior to the date the animal is expected to be in the residence hall.
 To make a request, submit appropriate documentation (see below) to Disability Services ds@otis.edu.